DiegoFernandoRojas/InnovaHubs/README.md

 In order to try to keep an open collaboration among scholars, the source code should be acknowledged in your research work, You may cite this source code as follows:

-[1], for reference to the gravity model and the edge generator.
+[1], for reference to the gravity model and the edge generator with applications on solar PV in Switzerland.

 [2], for reference to the application of this model in both, Switzerland and France.